SmokinCaterpillar/pypet/doc/source/examplesdoc/example_11.rst

-It is split into three different modules: The `clusternet.py` file containing the network specification, the `runscript.py` file to start a simulation, and the `plotff.py` to plot the results of the parameter exploration, i.e. the Fano Factor as a function of the clustering parameter `R_ee`.
+It is split into three different modules: The `clusternet.py` file containing the network specification, the `runscript.py` file to start a simulation (you have to be patient, BRIAN simulations can take some time), and the `plotff.py` to plot the results of the parameter exploration, i.e. the Fano Factor as a function of the clustering parameter `R_ee`.